Anderson runs for 179 yards, 2 TDs; TCU beats Purdue 34-13

 WEST LAFAYETTE, Ind.
+(AP) — TCU coach Gary Patterson is convinced Darius Anderson is in peak form.

-(AP) — Darius Anderson paced a powerful rushing attack with 179 yards and two touchdowns on 16 carries to help TCU beat Purdue 34-13 on Saturday night.
+Anderson paced a powerful rushing attack with 179 yards and two touchdowns on 16 carries to help TCU beat Purdue 34-13 on Saturday night.

+“Darius is running better now than I’ve seen him since he was a sophomore,” Patterson of the senior running back.

 Sewo Olonilua chipped in with 106 yards rushing and a score for the Horned Frogs (2-0).

-The Horned Frogs piled up 160 rushing yards on 28 attempts in the opening half compared to minus-1 on 12 attempts for the Boilermakers.
+The Horned Frogs had 160 rushing yards on 28 attempts in the opening half compared to minus-1 on 12 attempts for the Boilermakers.
 Purdue finished with 23 rushing yards on 25 carries.

 “They took us to the woodshed,” Purdue coach Jeff Brohm said.
 “It should hurt us and see what we’re made of.
 It doesn’t matter who we are missing or not, we have to play better.
 We obviously gave up too many yards in the run game, gave up too many yards in the zone read game.
 But we didn’t help out our offense early on and as we got it going longer, it became a little rough for us.”